 - You can put the animal into an Adoption Hold; before doing this, create an Adoption Hold Price Group in Configuration called Pre-Adopt with the amount of the regular adoption fee so that you can collect the payment when you process the hold.

 - Under Adoption Groups in Configuration, set up a $0 group for each type of animal called Pre-Adopt.
 After pre-payment of the adoption fee is taken, you can update that animal's adoption fee to that Pre-Adopt $0 group, which will automatically be applied when you're processing the adoption.

 - NOTE: We see some groups set their Pre-Adopt status to Adoptable=Yes in Configuration (and Publish = No so the animal doesn't show up online anymore).
 If your Pre-Adopt status is set to Adoptable = No, though, then you do need to update the animal's status to any "adoptable" status before you can process the adoption.

 If your foster-to-adopt program includes having the adopter sign an adoption contract and pay the adoption fee at the end of the trial period:

 - We recommend leaving the animal in foster during the trial period in a status used specifically for your Foster to Adopt period (perhaps something actually called Foster to Adopt) which would then be configured to Adoptable = Yes in Configuration (and Publish = No so the animal doesn't show up online anymore).
 Once the trial period is up, you can then process the full adoption along with paperwork and payment.

-- If you utilize Shelterpay (powered by Stripe) for payments, and the adopter pays via credit card, you won't need to have them present in your facility to finalize the process as you can text them the link with the contract and option to enter their credit card to checkout.
+- If you utilize Shelterpay (powered by Stax) for payments, and the adopter pays via credit card, you won't need to have them present in your facility to finalize the process as you can text them the link with the contract and option to enter their credit card to checkout.